Pakistan–United States relations: Trade embargo

+21st century relations

 September 2001 and after

 After the September 11 attacks in 2001 in the United States, Pakistan became a key ally in the war on terror with the United States.
 In 2001, US President George W. Bush pressured the government into joining the US the war on terror.
 Pervez Musharraf acknowledges the payments received for captured terrorists in his book:

 In 2003, the US officially forgave US$1 billion in Pakistani debt in a ceremony in Pakistan in turn for Pakistan joining the US 'war on terror'.
 "Today's signing represents a promise kept and another milestone in our expanding partnership," US Ambassador Nancy Powell said in a statement, "The forgiveness of $1 billion in bilateral debt is just one piece of a multifaceted, multi-billion dollar assistance package."
 The new relationship between the United States and Pakistan is not just about September 11,' Powell said.
 "It is about the rebirth of a long-term partnership between our two countries."
 However, Pakistan support of the U.S. and its war has angered many Pakistanis that do not support it.

 In October 2005, Condoleezza Rice made a statement where she promised that the United States will support the country's earthquake relief efforts and help it rebuild" after the Kashmir earthquake.